-- IX.
-Referral of Victims and Perpetrators of Bullying or Harassment for Counseling When bullying or harassment is suspected or when a bullying incident is reported, counseling services shall be made available to the victim(s), perpetrator(s), and parents/guardians. - A. The teacher or parent/legal guardian may request informal consultation with school staff, e.g., school counselor, school psychologist, to determine the severity of concern and appropriate steps to address the concern.
-The teacher may request that the involved student's parents or legal guardian are included. - B. School personnel or the parent/legal guardian may refer a student to the school intervention team for consideration of appropriate services.
+IX.
+Referral of Victims and Perpetrators of Bullying or Harassment for Counseling

+When bullying or harassment is suspected or when a bullying or harassment incident is reported, counseling services shall be made available to the victim(s), perpetrator(s), and parents/guardians.

+- A. The teacher or parent/legal guardian may request informal consultation with school staff, (specialty staff, e.g., school counselor, school psychologist, to determine the severity of concern and appropriate steps to address the concern.
+The teacher may request that the involved student's parents or legal guardian are included. - B. School personnel or the parent/legal guardian may refer a student to the school intervention team or equivalent school-based team with a problem-solving focus for consideration of appropriate services.
 Parent or legal guardian involvement shall be required when the student is referred to the intervention team. - C. If a formal discipline report or formal complaint is made, the principal or designee must refer the student(s) to the school intervention team for determination of counseling support and interventions.
-Parent or legal guardian involvement shall be required. - D. The intervention team may recommend - 1.
-Counseling and support to address the needs of the victims of bullying or harassment; - 2.
-Research-based counseling or interventions to address the behavior of the students who bully and harass others, e.g., empathy training, anger management; and/or - Research-based counseling or interventions which include assistance and support provided to parents/legal guardians, if deemed necessary or appropriate.
+Parent or legal guardian involvement shall be required. - D. A school-based component to address intervention and assistance shall be utilized by the intervention team.
+The intervention team may recommend - 1.
+Counseling and support to address the needs of the victims of bullying or harassment;